 “Yeah, that’s C,” he acknowledged as I tried to prove I had done the bare minimum of self-learning.
 “Can you hear the difference?
 Do you hear how smooth the transition is?”

 He eventually decided I was ready to graduate from beginner.
 “Try this: C-Sharp Minor.”
 He barred the fourth fret, placed his fingers, and struck the necessary notes with transparent perfection.
-I tried to mimic him, but produced a messy clash of half-pressed strings and unintended harmonics like a ghost piano of a forgotten mansion.
+I tried to mimic him, but produced a messy clash of half-pressed strings and unintended harmonics like a ghost piano in a forgotten mansion.
 I grimaced at my blunder.

 “Don’t worry about it, man,” he said.